alexbadiu-insightsinmotion/PBI-Documentation/Components/Deneb/212 - Area Chart with Min-Max Variance (Deneb Template).md

 *December 10, 2025*

 Deneb/Vega-Lite can be used to create an area chart enhanced with period min and max markers and variance calculations.
-In this example,

 This example has a smoothed gradient area chart, min and max markers and labels, a min-max variance note with leader lines, and uses Power BI theme colours.
 All calculations are done in Deneb/Vega-Lite; no Power BI calculations (i.e., no DAX) is used.
 A Power BI date picker and period slicer are used as Vega-Lite does not currently provide appearance customization options.